 To be displayed flat.
-After judging these will be mounted by the stewards on to three thin stainless steel spikes on a fixed base which will be provided by and remain the property of the National Honey Show.
+After judging these will be mounted by the stewards on a fixed base which will be provided by and remain the property of the National Honey Show.
 No colouring allowed unless the class states it is permissible.

 Delivery and Staging of Exhibits

-Points for the Smallholder Shield and other cups and trophies are calculated on the following basis: 1st, 6 points; 2nd, 5 points; 3rd, 4 points, 4th and VHC, 3 points; HC, 2 points; C, 1 point.Changes to Schedule
+Points for the Smallholder Shield and other cups and trophies are calculated on the following basis: 1st, 6 points; 2nd, 5 points; 3rd, 4 points; 4th and VHC, 3 points; HC, 2 points; C, 1 point.Changes to Schedule

 ▲This symbol indicates a new class or a change from last year’s schedule.